Parti-coloured bat

-The parti-coloured bat or rearmouse (Vespertilio murinus) is a species of vesper bat that lives in temperate Eurasia, from Western and Southern Europe, eastwards over the Caucasus and Iran into Mongolia, north-east China, Korea, Afghanistan and northern Pakistan.
+The parti-coloured bat or rearmouse (Vespertilio murinus) is a species of vesper bat that lives in temperate Eurasia, from Western and Southern Europe, eastwards over the Caucasus and Iran into Afghanistan, northern Pakistan, Mongolia, north-east China, and Korea.

 Description

-Their twittering call, similar to a bird's call, can be heard particularly in the autumn during the mating season.
+Their twittering call, similar to a bird's call, can be heard particularly in autumn during the mating season.
 The parti-coloured bat has a body size of 4.8–6.4 cm with a wingspan of 26–33 cm, and a weight of 11–24 g.
 Its name is derived from its fur, which has two colours.
 Its back (dorsal side) is red to dark-brown, with silver-white-frosted hair.
 The ventral side is white or grey.
 The ears, wings and face are black or dark brown.
 The wings are narrow.
 The ears are short, broad and roundish.
 It is known to live up to 12 years.